The relationship between alcohol and anxiety

 Seeking professional treatment for Alcohol and anxiety can help you take back control of your life and prevent the negative consequences and feelings associated with alcohol-induced anxiety.
 An integrated form of treatment is usually best for treating co-occurring disorders, such as alcohol and anxiety.
 This may include alcohol detox, inpatient treatment for alcoholism, outpatient treatment, medication, psychotherapy, participating in support groups, or a combination of these.

 Reclaim Your Life From Alcohol and Anxiety

-Alcohol and anxiety are common co-occurring disorders that can cause serious distress and impair your daily functioning.
-Alcoholism is a serious disease that should not be taken lightly.
+Alcohol and anxiety are common co-occurring disorders that can cause severe distress and impair daily functioning.
+Alcoholism is a severe disease that should not be taken lightly.
 We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from alcoholism with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 National Institute on Alcohol Abuse and Alcoholism.
 (2021).
 Alcohol Facts and Statistics.

 Centers for Disease Control and Prevention.
 (2021).
 Alcohol Use and Your Health.